6:30 am on race day (ALL solo runners)

 TRANSPORTATION TO THE START

 Solo runners have the option to take coach buses to the start line for $15.
-The buses will depart the beach area parking lot at Sunset Park promptly at 5:00 am on race morning.
-The buses will stop at Stone Harbor Resort and depart at 5:10 am before continuing on to Gills Rock where the start area is located.
-The shuttle will arrive to the start line at Gills Rock by 6:10 am, well before the 6:30 am start time.
+The buses will depart from First Avenue in front of Stone Harbor Resort parking lot at Sunset Park promptly at 5:00 am on race morning.
+The shuttle will arrive to the start line at Northport by 6:10 am, well before the 6:30 am start time.
 A member of the Fall 50 staff will have a manifest listing the passengers.
 Please note that this is a ONE WAY shuttle so non-runners (family/friends) and relay teams are not allowed on the solo bus.

 PACKET PICK UP